Gankra/thesis/thesis.md

 transform a program, forcing the programmer to prove that everything is correct before allowing any code to run at all.

+However in all cases, embracing paranoia can be liberating.
+Once a paranoid practice is in place, one never needs to worry about the problems it addresses again.
+If one collects their own rainwater, who cares what's being put in the water supply?